Alexander-wu/Alexander-wu.github.io/_pages/about.md

 * **Spatio-temporal Prediction**: With the guidance of [Kun Wang](https://scholar.google.com/citations?user=UnyqjWQAAAAJ&hl=en) and [Yuxuan Liang](https://yuxuanliang.com/), I explore foundational models for spatiotemporal data mining.
 Additionally, I am honored to collaborate with [Xingjian Shi](https://sxjscience.github.io/), whose ConvLSTM introduced me to this field.

 * **AI/ML for Science**: Under the guidance of [Xiao Luo](https://luoxiao12.github.io/), I study machine learning and fluid dynamics.
-We are currently researching the integration of LLMs and dynamical systems.

 * **Scaling Law**: I am collaborating with my teammates to research the intersectional theory and applications of Scaling Law in large scientific computing models.

+<span style="color:red">Recent Focus in Scientific Computing</span>

+My recent efforts have been dedicated to foundational (Large) models in the field of scientific computing.
+I am excited to announce the upcoming release of two high-performance architectures:

+- **Coupled Ocean-Atmosphere Model**
+- **Advanced Machine Learning Prediction Model**

+These developments are the result of extensive research conducted with the computational power of 64 A100 GPUs.
+I sincerely thank [Tencent](https://www.tencent.com/en-us/) for their generous support in enabling this work!